Student Finance CalculatorSFC

 Double Win for Combined Loans

-If you have both an undergraduate and postgraduate loan, salary sacrifice is extra powerful.
-You save 9% + 6% = 15% in student loan repayments on every pound sacrificed above both thresholds, plus tax and NI!
+If you have both an undergraduate and a postgraduate loan, salary sacrifice is unusually powerful.
+You can save 15p in student loan deductions on each eligible pound before you even add the tax and NI effect.

 How to Set Up Salary Sacrifice